msinhore/adaptive_climate/README.md

 # Adaptive Climate

+> **Warning**
+>
+> Adaptive Climate is under active development.
+Features and behavior may change, and some functions may not work correctly in all scenarios.
+Use with caution and report any issues you encounter.

 A Home Assistant integration that implements ASHRAE 55 Adaptive Thermal Comfort standards for intelligent climate control.

 ## What it does